pay4later/backend-task/micro-service-task.md

 ```

-3) Test the decisioning service
+3) To test the decisioning service

 Request -
 ```